AlgoBrother/MayaTok-BPE/README.md

 ## Future Targets

-- Making it global pip installable.
+- [ ] PyPI package distribution

-- the `examples` folder has lot of python implementation.
+- [ ] the `examples` folder has lot of python implementation.
 Will experiment to integrate this in rust side of code and make python side of code more smaller and easier for users.
-Apologies for any current complexities.

-- Faster merging and better CPU usage
+- [ ] Enhanced CPU utilization and faster merging algorithms

-- Better merges.
-As the creator of this project, I will agree I am not fully satisfied with the current merge file and aim to improve it in future updates.
+- [ ] Improved merge quality and compression ratios

-- bincode support for faster loading.
+- [ ] Bincode support for faster model loading